markleboeuf/website-hugo/content/portfolio/counterfactual_prediction.md

 ```
 <img src="../counterfactual_prediction_images/all_7_sales_3.png" class="img-responsive" style="display: block; margin: auto;" />

 Store 1 is our store, while stores 2-7 are the potential control stores.
-In order to make inferences about the effect of our sign-spinning intervention, we want to identify a seperate store(s) with similar sales history to serve as the control store(s).
+In order to make inferences about the effect of our  intervention, we want to identify a seperate store(s) with similar sales history to serve as the control store(s).
 We'll keep it simple here and only use a single store, but you could potentially use any number of stores as a control.
 I'll discuss in the next section how we go about defining and identifying similarity.

 ### Selecting a Control Time Series with Dynamic Time Warping